 I’ve been working in the WordPress environment since July of 2010.
 My technical knowledge grows wider each year.
-The following is a list of links to sites I’ve built.
+The following is a list of websites I’ve built.

 Completed & Active Projects: